senecajs/seneca-mysql-store/README.md

 -----
 Prerequisite:
 * Must have MySQL installed
+* Go to the /scripts directory and setup the test DB by running the schema.sql script in there:
+  * `mysql -u "root" "-pXXXXXXX" < "schema.sql"`
+  * Replace XXXXXXX with your password and root with your username as appropriate.
 * Configure your username/password/database for the DB in the tests.
   * Do this by copying the dbconfig.example.js file in the /test/ directory to dbconfig.mine.js
   * Change the values to match those of your MySQL connection